-Purchase an Individual Membership for Yourself and a Corporate Membership for Your Company or Organization
+Purchase Bulk, Individual & Corporate Memberships for You and/or Your Company or Organization

 To provide professional representation and a coordinated voice for the communities and residents of the Commonwealth of Pennsylvania to promote training and quality service to the HazMat Technicians in order to minimize loss of life, property and the environment.

 Berks, Bucks, Carbon, Chester, Columbia, Delaware, Lackawanna, Lehigh, Luzerne, Monroe, Montgomery, Montour, Northampton, Northumberland, Philadelphia, Pike, Schuylkill, Susquehanna, Wayne, and Wyoming

 Adams, Bedford, Blair, Bradford, Centre, Clinton, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Perry, Potter, Snyder, Sullivan, Tioga, Union, and York

 Allegheny, Armstrong, Beaver, Butler, Cambria, Cameron, Clarion, Clearfield, Crawford, Elk, Erie, Fayette, Forest, Greene, Indiana, Jefferson, Lawrence, McKean, Mercer, Somerset, Venango, Warren, Washington, and Westmoreland